minsley/Plant_Nanny/README.md

 TODO (sorted by difficulty, ascending):

 * Flash a message on the LCD when something needs adjustment (water me).
+* Write historical values in 10, 30 or 60-minute intervals to micro-SD.
+* Done. ~~Open/close the moisture sensor circuit at intervals to slow oxidation (and measure less frequently).~~
 * Normalize the light and moisture values to a useful scale.
-* Write historical values in 10, 30 or 60-minute intervals to micro-SD.
-* Open/close the moisture sensor circuit at intervals to slow oxidation (and measure less frequently).
 * Add a solenoid attached to a water bottle for self-watering.